 Result types

-Observation results may have many datatypes, including primitive types like category or measure, but also more complex types such as time, location and geometry.
+Observation results may have many datatypes, including primitive types like category or measure, but also may have more complex types such as time, location and geometry.
 Complex results are obtained when the observed property requires multiple components for its encoding.
 Furthermore, if the property varies on the feature-of-interest, then the result is a coverage, whose domain extent is the extent of the feature.
 In reality, the result will typically be sampled discretely on the domain, and may be represented as a discrete coverage.

 Building on this, specialized observation types can be defined by communities to describe the type of result provided, expressed using a terminology common to that community.